National Radical Camp (1993)

-ABC

-The ONR-ABC was the second splinter group besides Falanga founded by Henryk Rossman.

-Modern incarnation (1993)

 Ideology

 The modern National Radical Camp, like its predecessors, is fascist.
 The United Nations Committee for the Elimination of Racial Discrimination considers the organization a fascist group promoting racial and national hatred and has called on Poland to de-legalize it by enforcing its constitutional ban on such groups.
 In 2021, Poland’s Supreme Court ruled that the National Radical Camp could be called fascist.

 The party flag of the organization was included in the police handbook as an explicitly racist symbol and has made usage of the Celtic Cross, an old symbol appropriated by neo-Nazis.
 The Interior Ministry subsequently pulled the book from circulation after a complaint from MP Adam Andruszkiewicz.

 In 2015, an ONR demonstration ended with the burning of an effigy of an ultra-Orthodox Jew.
 Proceedings were opened for violating laws against "insulting people based on religion, ethnicity, race or nationality".

 In 2019, the Lublin-Południe District Prosecutor's Office opened proceedings against ONR for "public propagation of a totalitarian regime" after they published a Tweet celebrating Belgian fascist and SS officer Léon Degrelle.